top of page

 1. What do you need to know about SDG Open Hack Singapore?

-• Partnership with United Nations for Training and Research (UNITAR), Open Geneva, University of Geneva, and universities and corporate partners in Singapore.
+• Partnership with United Nations for Training and Research (UNITAR), Open Geneva, University of Geneva, Local University & Tertiary Education schools and universities and corporate partners in Singapore.

 • The SDG Open Hack is an unconventional hackathon, no coding, and programming skillset required!
 SDG Open Hack promotes innovation & entrepreneurship; cultivates leadership, creativity, mobility, international competence, and teamwork abilities.

-• Open to all university students, encourage cross universities and disciplines to form teams to solve societal and/or environmental challenges, by way of learning UN 17 SDGs.
+• Open to all education partners and students, it encourages cross disciplines to form teams to solve societal and/or environmental challenges, by way of learning UN 17 SDGs.

 • Students can freely choose challenge topics according to their interests, form an interdisciplinary innovation team online, and work hard to develop innovative solutions within 24 hours.